isomerpages/pmo-nptd/media-centre/press-releases/_posts/2017-07-08-post-key-findings-from-marriage-and-parenthood-survey-2016.md

 ---
 layout: post
-title:  "Key findings from Marriage and Parenthood Survey 2016"
+title: Key findings from Marriage and Parenthood Survey 2016
 date: 2017-07-08
 permalink: /media-centre/press-releases/article/details/key-findings-from-marriage-and-parenthood-survey-2016/
+variant: markdown
 ---
 * _Marriage aspirations remain high, although 4 in 10 singles have not dated seriously before, and close to half prefer to leave dating to chance;_
 * _Friends and colleagues play an important role in bringing singles together;_
 * _Companies that offer flexible work arrangements are likely to attract talent and foster strong employee commitment.
 8 in 10 married respondents state flexible work arrangements as an important consideration when choosing an employer._

 **Introduction**

 The 2016 Marriage and Parenthood (M&P) Survey was commissioned by the National Population and Talent Division, Strategy Group, Prime Minister’s Office, to understand public attitudes and perceptions toward marriage and parenthood.
 Similar surveys were conducted in 2004, 2007 and 2012.
-A total of 2,940 single (never-married) and 2,861 married Singapore residents, aged 21 to 45 years old, were surveyed from August to December 2016 (refer to [Annex A](https://github.com/isomerpages/isomerpages-stratgroup/raw/master/images/Press%20Release%20images/PDFs/mp-survey-2016-annex-a.pdf) for the profile of respondents).
+A total of 2,940 single (never-married) and 2,861 married Singapore residents, aged 21 to 45 years old, were surveyed from August to December 2016 (refer to [Annex A](/files/media-centre/press-releases/mp_survey_2016_annex_a.pdf) for the profile of respondents).

 **KEY FINDINGS ON SINGLE RESPONDENTS**